fpapado/svg-use/README.md

 export const ArrowIcon = createCustomSvgComponent({ href, id });
 ```

-TODO: Instead of templating, we could allow customising the import path to the
-factory function!
-Then users could write their own.
-However, users should take
-care to customise their ambient types.
+To support this pattern, `@svg-use/core` provides the `componentFactory`
+configuration option.

 ## About the types

-The default types assume that you are using the [recommended config]() for the
+The default types assume that you are using the recommended config for the URL
-URL parameters and the top-level component.
+parameters and the top-level component.

 Under the hood, the types are ambient module declarations, which is the
 equivalent of telling TypeScript "trust me, if a module with this pattern